Sugarcrete

 About Sugarcrete®

 Sugarcrete® provides a low-carbon alternative to bricks and concrete blockwork developed by the University of East London (UEL).
-The material combines sugarcane fibres left over after sugar production, with sand-mineral binders to produce bricks that have a carbon footprint six times smaller than traditionally made clay bricks.
+The material combines sugarcane fibres left over after sugar production, with sand-mineral binders to produce blocks that have a carbon footprint six times smaller than traditionally made clay bricks.

 This low-carbon material is just a part of the project's ambitions.
 The project seeks to offer different viable, sustainable, and safe construction solutions, using bio-waste as the core resource, to enhance community wellbeing and security.